chapgx/binario-odin/README.md

 [SPANISH README](README_sp.md)

 Binario is a binary encoding library.
-It takes any primitive or user define data type and is able to ecnode into binary or decode it into it's data form.
+It takes any primitive or user define data type and is able to encode into binary or decode it into it's data form.
 The purpose is to have a language agnostic binary encoding library

 `Library is under active development.
 API and internals may change often for the forseable future`